 The likes of Levi’s, H&M, M&S all have re-engineered their supply chains to save water and secure their fabrics from sustainable sources.
 57 per cent of the fabrics used by H&M group are recycled or sustainably sourced.
 The company’s goal is to get to 100 per cent sustainable by 2030.

 Similarly, there are more than 200+ zero-waste shops on high streets up and down the country.
 From 1st October 2023, the UK government implemented a ban on single use plastics too.
+When given the opportunity, consumers will make the effort to purchase responsibly.
+Let’s appeal to those 65% of shoppers by promoting opportunities local to your town or city.

 New Shopping Experiences